arantespp/arantespp.com/posts/books/building-insanely-great-products.md

 - What's standing in your way?

 Then you can translate those "do's" into wants and need and create real solutions that people will buy, not just a technology that may or may not solve a problem.

+If you are B2C, use [Maslow's Hierarchy of Needs ](/z/maslow-s-hierarchy-of-needs); if you're B2B, use Porter's Value Chain to start figuring out what your customer does.